caswell-wc/TaskList/README.md

 In the documentation folder of this repo, you will find schemas for all endpoints and their responses to help you in creating your messages.
 There is also a Postman export to show you some examples.
 For the Postman requests to work, you will have to update the domain and api_token to match your configuration.

+## Automated Tests
+This repo has a full compliment of automated feature and unit tests.
+These are found in the tests folder.
+All pull requests will need to include additional tests to cover the changes being made.